daxter-army/react-webpack-babel-boilerplate/readme.md

 npm run start
 ```

-* To run in production mode
+* To create build pack for your application
 ```
 npm run build
 ```